Azure/blobxfer/README.md

   * `replica` mode allows replication of a file across multiple destinations including to multiple storage accounts
 * Client-side encryption support
-* Support all blob types for both upload and download
+* Support all Azure Blob types and Azure Files for both upload and download
 * Advanced skip options for rsync-like operations
 * Store/restore POSIX filemode and uid/gid
 * Support for reading/pipe from `stdin`
 * Support for reading from blob snapshots
 * Configurable one-shot block upload support
 * Configurable chunk size for both upload and download
-* Automatic block blob size adjustment for uploading
+* Automatic block size selection for block blob uploading
 * Automatic uploading of VHD/VHDX files as page blobs
 * Include and exclude filtering support
 * Rsync-like delete support